Thoughtfulmonkey/switchoffai/src/docs/Not-Consuming-AI/pinterest.md

 3. Select **Settings** from the menu that appears.
 4. Select **Refine your recommendations**.
 5. Select the **GenAI interests** tab.
-6. Turn off all of the categories for which you don't want to see generative AI recommendations.
+6. Turn off all the categories for which you don't want to see generative AI recommendations.

 For more information, refer to [Refine your recommendations](https://help.pinterest.com/en-gb/article/tune-your-home-feed) in the Pinterest Help Centre.